 Research suggests that over 60% of the general population and up to 90% of groups of people with disabilities have traumatic stress.
 How do you know who to support for trauma, and how do you choose among that many people?
 Our answer—universal precautions.
 We protect ourselves from infectious disease by taking simple, low-cost (or no-cost) steps before we do anything else.
 It’s not invasive, so we aren’t over-treating.
 We just assume everyone has the possibility of carrying a virus or bacteria and act accordingly.
 In the same way, in a trauma-responsive agency you treat everyone-staff and individuals—as if they have some traumatic stress and help them feel safe, connected and in control before you do anything else.
 No traumatic stress at all?
 That’s fine.
 Who doesn’t want to feel safe, connected and in control?

 TRC has to apply to everyone, from management to maintenance.
 Under Trauma Responsive Care it is everyone’s job to help the person they are with to feel safe, connected and in control.
 This makes implementation and sustainability everyone’s job.
 When it comes from the top-down, change has a better chance at becoming permanent.
-People pay attention to what their boos pays attention to, so we work with everyone in the agency.
+People pay attention to what their boss pays attention to, and everyone pays attention to policies and procedures, so we work with everyone in and every part of the agency.

 Trauma Responsive Care